dansl/Siri-Sleep-Timer/README.md

-# iOS-SleepTimer
+# Siri-Sleep-Timer
-Siri shortcut that will pause your media after a chosen time.
+Siri shortcut that will pause your media after a chosen time on MacOS or iOS.

 ![Screenshot of the shortcut button](https://github.com/dansl/iOS-SleepTimer/blob/main/img/img1.png?raw=true)